 Depending on the demands of a particular project, I may find myself helping to shape an idea for a new online venture, planning, writing or rewriting a site's content and marketing copy, putting together a company's press releases, planning and or outlining an effective user interface, or even implementing an effective SEO campaign on the strategy side of things.
 On the technical side of the equation, I have no qualms about getting my hands dirty, from setting up and maintaining the web and database servers that run a site, designing databases, writing secure standards compliant code adhering to best practices, not to mention testing and debugging that code, and even maintaining such a project across a team of technical professionals.

 I help shape and often direct online marketing and business objectives, work to gain top search engine results, and most importantly, work to figure out how to make a web property do what it is intended to do, which is to get results.
 Mastery of the technology is one thing, getting results and enjoying a successful venture is another.
 To put it one way, I am an online "jack of all trades" when it comes to producing online properties.
-To put it another, take this personal web site as an example.

 I enjoy photography, the arts, philosophy, politics, great food, great music, and great conversation.
 Topics may include anything and everything from toothpaste to philosophy.
 A great conversation does not necessarily have to be about a great topic.